Goya’s CEO said the U.S. is ‘truly blessed’ with President Trump. Latinos are now boycotting.

 But what were intended to be celebratory comments marking Trump’s signing of an executive order that pledges to improve Hispanic Americans’ access to educational and economic opportunities instead fueled a firestorm of backlash targeting Unanue and Goya that culminated in widespread calls to boycott the popular brand.

 As clips of Unanue’s remarks circulated on social media Thursday, Latinos and longtime supporters of Goya’s food slammed the CEO’s commendation of Trump, citing the president’s incendiary rhetoric and controversial policies aimed at minority communities and immigrants.
-By early Friday, “Goya” was still a top trending term on Twitter along with the hashtags “#Goyaway” and “#BoycottGoya” as a number of public figures, and top Democrats such as Rep. Alexandria Ocasio-Cortez (N.Y.) and former presidential candidate Julián Castro, criticized Unanue — a third-generation Spanish American — for praising Trump.
+By early Friday, “Goya” was still a top trending term on Twitter, along with the hashtags #Goyaway and #BoycottGoya, as a number of public figures, and Democrats such as Rep. Alexandria Ocasio-Cortez (N.Y.) and former presidential candidate Julián Castro, criticized Unanue — a third-generation Spanish American — for praising Trump.

-“Oh look, it’s the sound of me Googling ‘how to make your own Adobo,’" Ocasio-Cortez tweeted, sharing a video of Unanue speaking.
+“Oh look, it’s the sound of me Googling ‘how to make your own Adobo,’ ” Ocasio-Cortez tweeted, sharing a video of Unanue speaking.

 Castro urged Americans to “think twice” before buying Goya products.

-“[Goya Foods] has been a staple of so many Latino households for generations,” he tweeted.
+Goya Foods “has been a staple of so many Latino households for generations,” he tweeted.
 “Now their CEO, Bob Unanue, is praising a president who villainizes and maliciously attacks Latinos for political gain.”

-Representatives for Goya did not respond to multiple requests for comment from The Washington Post late Thursday.
+Unanue defended himself during a Friday morning appearance on Fox News, decrying the boycott as “suppression of speech.”
+He also questioned why his past praise of former president Barack Obama went unchallenged, but Thursday’s remarks about Trump prompted such swift criticism.

+“You’re allowed to talk good or to praise one president, but you’re not allowed — when I was called to be part of this commission to aid in economic and educational prosperity and you make a positive comment, all of a sudden that’s not acceptable,” he said.
+“So I’m not apologizing. … Especially if you’re called by the president of the United States, you’re going to say: ‘No, I’m sorry.
+I’m busy, no thank you.’
+I didn’t say that to the Obamas, and I didn’t say that to President Trump.”

 The Goya company, which describes itself as “the premier source for authentic Latino cuisine,” was founded in 1936 by Prudencio Unanue and his wife, Carolina, both immigrants from Spain, who launched the brand by opening a small store in Lower Manhattan.